 For new users, these pages present information and exercises that are designed to be followed in a specific order.
 If you skip around, you may miss some important information, so it is recommended that you go through it the first time in the order shown below from beginning to end.
 In addition, many of the exercise pages and keystroke command pages in Surf's Up open in new browser windows or in new browser tabs, depending on how your version of any particular browser is set up.
 You can press ALT+TAB to move between the different open windows, or CTRL+TAB to move between different tab pages in the current browser session.
 Also remember to close the open windows by pressing ALT+F4 when you are finished with them, or close a single tab page by pressing CTRL+F4.

 When you first start Surf's Up you may also notice a warning about active content.
 It may say something like the following: "Security Warning - Allowing active content such as script and ActiveX controls can be useful, but active content might also harm your computer.
 Are you sure you want to let this file run active content?"
 It is OK to choose Yes to allow the active content on Surf's Up to run.

-In Internet Explorer 9 the information bar is replaced by the notification bar, which shows at the bottom of the screen when it appears.
+In Internet Explorer 9 and later the information bar is replaced by the notification bar, which shows at the bottom of the screen when it appears.
 Press ALT+N to move there and then press TAB to move through the available buttons.